robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

     // snip...
 ```

-243!
+Particle number 243!
 Yey!
 And again, after giving it some thought, this is how I explained this unbuffered channel version to myself:

 **Lesson number 2** &mdash; an unbuffered channel can't hold on to values (yah, it's right there in the name "unbuffered"), so whatever is sent to that channel, it **must be received** by some other code right away.
 That receiving code must be in a different goroutine because one goroutine can't do two things at the same time: it can't send and receive; it must be one or the other.

+So far whatever I threw at these two lessons learned, they're standing their grounds.

+## Buffered or unbuffered?

 Armed with these two bits of new knowledge, when to use buffered and when to use unbuffered channels?